julian-klode/blog.jak-linux.org/content/post/ubuntu-key-rotation.md

 For the out of memory issues in grub, you need grub2-signed 1.187.3~ (same binaries as above).

+## how do I test this (while it's in proposed)?

+1. upgrade your kernel to proposed and reboot into that
+2. upgrade your grub-efi-amd64-signed, shim-signed, fwupd-signed to proposed.

+If you already upgraded your shim, don't worry:

+1. upgrade your kernel and reboot
+2. run dpkg-reconfigure shim-signed

+And you'll be all good to go.

 ## deep dive: uploading signed boot assets to Ubuntu

 For each signed boot asset, we build one version in the latest stable release and the